ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-job-queues-schedule-tasks.md

 ### Schedule reports

 You can schedule a report or batch job to run at a specific date and time.
-Scheduled reports and batch jobs are entered in the job queue and processed at the scheduled time, similar to other jobs.
+Naplánované sestavy a dávkové úlohy se zadávají do fronty úloh a zpracovávají se v naplánovaném čase, podobně jako u jiných úloh.
 You choose the **Schedule** option after you choose the **Send to** action, and then you enter information such as printer, time and date, recurrence.

 For more information, see [Scheduling a Report to Run](ui-work-report.md#ScheduleReport)